mendix/docs/content/refguide/microflow-call.md

 ### 3.3 Return Type

-The data type of the result of the called microflow.
-The return type is defined by the called microflow.
+This read-only property indicates whether you will retrieve a variable, object or list.

 ### 3.4 Use Return Value

-If **Use return value** is set to *Yes*, you will need to fill in the name of the variable, object, or list returned by the activity.
+This property determines if the returned value from the called microflow should be available in the rest of the current microflow or nanoflow.
+If **Use return value** is set to *Yes*, you will need to fill in the [name](#name) of the variable, object, or list returned by the activity.

-### 3.5 Variable Name, Object Name, or List Name
+### 3.5 Variable Name, Object Name, or List Name {#name}

 The name of the variable, list, or object returned by the activity.